playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 - Printing something to a printer
 - Logging a value to `console`

-# How do frameworks handle side effects?
+# How Do Frameworks Handle Side Effects?

 As mentioned previously, side effects are mission critical for the kinds of applications that React, Angular, and Vue are all purpose-built for.
 To make side-effect handling easier, each framework has its own method of running code on behalf of the developer when specific events occur in the component.